ianthehenry/heap/README.md

 # linear time
 (heap/contains? heap value)
 ```

-This was hacked up in a few hours for advent of code so there might be bugs.
-It's not super battle-tested.

 The implementation makes no guarantees about pop order for elements that compare identically (it does not try to enforce FIFO or LIFO ordering).